How to report and manage your payment

 - using the Express Plus Centrelink mobile app

 How much you or your partner earn affects your payment.
-We need to know what you both earn so we pay the right amount.
+We need to know what you both earn so we can pay you the right amount.

 You may be able to cancel your own payment online.
 This means you don’t need to visit a service centre or call us.
 Cancelling your payment is fast and easy and helps you avoid a debt.